Updated August 14th, 2019

 It’s imperative that both buyers and sellers completely understand what escrow is and what role it plays in the successful completion of a real estate transaction.

-An who has developed relationships with dependable escrow services in your area will be able to explain everything to you so that you are prepared ahead of time and know exactly how much escrow costs.
+An expert realtor who has developed relationships with dependable escrow services in your area will be able to explain everything to you so that you are prepared ahead of time and know exactly how much escrow costs.

 In the meantime, this in-depth guide on escrow and escrow fees can give you a general idea of what to expect whether you’re buying a new house or getting ready to sell yours.